-Contact Lens Exam at Drs Alan B. Schlussel and Christine Law, O.D.
+Contact Lens Exam at Dr. Alan Schlussel & Associates

 Changing the look of your eyes with the help of decorative contact lenses can take your Halloween costume to the next level.
 But did you know that purchasing these lenses without a prescription from an eye doctor can actually pose serious harm to your eyes and eyesight?